-As Thanksgiving approaches, we wanted to better understand what heritage turkeys actually are, why they cost more, and how they taste different than supermarket birds.
+As Thanksgiving approaches, we wanted to better understand what heritage turkeys actually are, why they cost more and how they taste different than supermarket birds.
 He told us the five things everyone needs to know as they get ready to buy their Thanksgiving turkey.
+And then we share three online purveyors where you can buy yours.

 What is a heritage breed turkey?